matheus-delazeri/magento1-grid-helper/README.md

 ```
 And you are good to go!🥳

-* Configuration of the "Status" column in the admin sales grid:
+e.g: Configuration of the "Status" column in the admin sales grid:
 ```php
 ...
 $this->addColumn('status', array(